open-telemetry/opentelemetry-specification/specification/api-metrics.md

 constructors, functionality related to label sets, and a facility for entering batches of measurements in a semantically atomic way.

-There is a global `Meter` instance available for use.
-Use of the this instance allows library code to operate in a no-op fashion until whenever the main application configures an SDK at the global level.
+There is a global `Meter` instance available for use that facilitates automatic instrumentation for third-party code.
+Use of this instance allows code to statically initialize its metric instruments, without explicit dependency injection.
+The global `Meter` instance acts as a no-op implementation until the application explicitly initializes a global `Meter` by installing an SDK.

 Details about installing an SDK and obtaining a `Meter` are covered in the [SDK-level API specification](api-metrics-meter.md).